About us

 Magdalena Nazimek-Rakoczy - lawyer, president of the Nomada Association.
 She defended her doctoral dissertation entitled "Territorial rights in philosophical and legal terms" at the Department of Theory and Philosophy of Law at the University of Lodz.
 She holds a degree in Philosophy from the University of Wroclaw and a postgraduate degree in "Contemporary International Migration" from the University of Warsaw.
 She completed the course "Migration and Local Authorities" organized by The Hague Academy for Local Governance.
 "I believe that solidarity is still a real value and not just a hackneyed slogan".

-Magdalena Nazimek-Rakoczy
+Magdalena Nazimek

 Advocacy Expert